Opinion dynamics: Statistical physics and beyond: Preliminaries: Concepts and tools

 \paragraph{Consolidation principle.}

-The consolidation principle \cite{dimaggio_have_1996} quantifies polarization as high when differences are accentuated between different groups defined by characteristics other than opinions themselves.
+The consolidation principle asserts that polarization is high when large opinion differences exist between groups originally defined by characteristics other than the opinions themselves \cite{dimaggio_have_1996}.
 Measurements of such \textit{group-based polarization} therefore rely on the existence of exogenously given group labels, such as the affiliation to a political party or groups formed around identities.
 This phenomenon has also been referred to as \emph{issue partisanship} \cite{baldassarri_partisans_2008} or \emph{between-group polarization}.
 Most commonly, group-based polarization considers two opposing groups, such as voters in the US leaning towards the Democratic or Republican parties, having different opinions.
 The importance of the concept of group-based polarization is schematically depicted in \fref{fig:polarization_groupbased}, which shows some examples of two equally sized groups.
-In panels A1 and A2, the overall opinion distribution (sum of the two group distributions) is unimodal; however, group-based polarization emerges if group information is taken into account and the opinion distribution of each group is plotted separately (A2).
-Likewise, a bimodal opinion distribution in the overall population (panels B1 and B2) can either be driven by groups (panel B2) or not (panel B1).
+In panels (a) and (b), the overall opinion distribution (sum of the two group distributions) is unimodal; however, group-based polarization emerges if group information is taken into account and the opinion distribution of each group is plotted separately (b).
+Likewise, a bimodal opinion distribution in the overall population [panels (c) and (d)] can either be driven by groups [panel (d)] or not [panel (c)].

 \paragraph{Echo chambers.}

 A further kind of opinion alignment arises in the form of echo chambers; environments where individuals are primarily exposed to information that aligns with their preexisting beliefs, due to, for instance, selective exposure \cite{sunstein_republiccom_2009} or algorithmic curation \cite{pariser_filter_2012}.
 Echo chambers have frequently been associated with both the emergence of polarization \cite{barbera_tweeting_2015} and the spread of misinformation \cite{stein_network_2023}.
 The reinforcement of similar views within segregated communities can amplify intergroup differences, fostering polarization, while the lack of exposure to dissenting perspectives may reduce a group's ability to distinguish between accurate and false information.